aisingapore/PeekingDuck/docs/source/use_cases/zone_counting.rst

 There are three main components to obtain the zone counts:

 #.
-The detection from the object detection model, which is the bounding boxes.
+The detection from the object detection model, which is the bounding boxes,
 #.
-The bottom midpoint of the bounding boxes, derived from the bounding boxes.
+The bottom midpoint of the bounding boxes, derived from the bounding boxes, and
 #.
 The zones, which can be set in the :mod:`dabble.zone_count` configurable parameters.